liammclennan/withouttheloop/contents/articles/2014-10-29-fsharp-signal-generator/index.md

 template: article.jade
 ---

 As part of a larger project I have been working on a signal generator.
-A signal generator is a device (in this case an F# program) that is often used to generate waves at a particular frequence that can be interpreted as sound (by applying to a speaker as a voltage).
+A signal generator is a device (in this case an F# program) that is often used to generate waves at a particular frequency that can be interpreted as sound (by applying to a speaker as a voltage).

 For my project I want to generate pitches and then convert the signal to PCM audio data, wrapped in the windows WAVE file format.
 PCM format means that the signal is represented as a series of positive or negative values within a certain range.
 The number of samples per second is called the sample rate (44,100 for CD audio).
 The range of the values is governed by the bit depth, again I will stick with the CD audio standard 16 bit audio, giving me a range of -32768 to 32767.

 Generating Signals
 ----------

-The simplest and purest representation of a particular frequence is given by a sine wave.
+The simplest and purest representation of a particular frequency is given by a sine wave.

 <img src="sine.gif" alt="A sine wave"/>